jaydenwindle/senv/README.md

-# eenv - A simple CLI tool for encrypting and decrypting .env files
+# senv - A simple CLI tool for encrypting and decrypting .env files

 TODO: add description here